2003

 Equity and inclusion

-We are fighting for a fairer world in which each and every one of us is involved in decisions relating to their health and in which access to healthcare is guaranteed for all.
+We are fighting for a fairer world in which every individual is involved in decisions relating to their health and where access to healthcare is guaranteed for all.

 Gender and non-discrimination